 L Brands (LB) Received its Third Buy in a Row

-After Barclays and Merrill Lynch gave L Brands (NYSE: LB) a Buy rating last month, the company received another Buy, this time from B.Riley FBR.
-Analyst Susan Anderson reiterated a Buy rating on L Brands yesterday and set a price target of $30.00.
-The company’s shares closed last Monday at $23.42.
+After Barclays and Merrill Lynch gave L Brands (NYSE: LB) a Buy rating last month, the company received another Buy, this time from Deutsche Bank.
+Analyst Tiffany Kanaga maintained a Buy rating on L Brands today and set a price target of $29.00.
+The company’s shares closed last Monday at $24.04.

-According to TipRanks.com, Anderson is a 1-star analyst with an average return of -0.2% and a 45.3% success rate.
-Anderson covers the Consumer Goods sector, focusing on stocks such as Turning Point Brands, G-III Apparel Group, and Lululemon Athletica.

 See today’s analyst top recommended stocks >>